Iterating Fun - Simon Newstead

 Casual Connect Talk - 1M downloads in a month for Indies

-Video from my talk at Casual Connect last month is now up:
+Video from my at Casual Connect last month is now up:

 1 Million Downloads in a Month – How Indies Can Make It Happen